MPAS-Dev/compass/docs/design_docs/compass_package.rst

 The proposed solution would slightly modify the naming conventions currently used in COMPASS.
 A ``core`` would be the same as it now is -- corresponding to an MPAS dynamical core such as ``ocean`` or ``landice``.
-A ``configuration`` would also retain its current meaning -- a group of testcases such as ``global_ocean`` or ``MISMIP3D``.
+A ``configuration`` would also retain its current meaning -- a group of test cases such as ``global_ocean`` or ``MISMIP3D``.
 For at least two reasons described above in "Looser, more flexible directory structure", we do not include ``resolution`` as the next level of hierarchy.
-Instead, a ``configuration`` contains ``testcases`` which can be given any convenient name to distinguish it from other testcases within that ``configuration``.
+Instead, a ``configuration`` contains ``testcases`` which can be given any convenient name to distinguish it from other test cases within that ``configuration``.
 Several variants of a ``testcase`` can define by varying a parameter or other characteristic (including resolution) but there need not be defined with separate packages or modules.
 This is an important aspect of the code reuse provided by this